2026 laser engraver Valentine's sale

 Pros:

-· Ideal for decorative or large artwork on vegetable-tanned leather
+· Ideal for large artwork on vegetable-tanned leather, which is popular in traditional leatherwork.

 Cons:

-· Not suitable for bulk production or detailed images
+· Not suitable for mass production or intricate designs that require precision.

 Leather Engraving Techniques Compared 000